awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 By default, a custom route table is empty and you add routes as needed\.
 When you use the VPC wizard in the console to create a VPC with an internet gateway, the wizard creates a custom route table and adds a route to the internet gateway\.
 One way to protect your VPC is to leave the main route table in its original default state\.
 Then, explicitly associate each new subnet that you create with one of the custom route tables you've created\.
 This ensures that you explicitly control how each subnet routes traffic\.

 You can add, remove, and modify routes in a custom route table\.
-You can delete a custom route table only if there are no subnets associated with it\.
+You can delete a custom route table only if it has no associations\.

-### Route Table Association<a name="route-table-assocation"></a>
+### Subnet Route Table Association<a name="route-table-assocation"></a>

+Each subnet in your VPC must be associated with a route table\.
 A subnet can be explicitly associated with custom route table, or implicitly or explicitly associated with the main route table\.
 For more information about viewing your subnet and route table associations, see [Determining Which Subnets Are Explicitly Associated with a Table](WorkWithRouteTables.md#Route_Which_Associations)\.

+Subnets which are in VPCs associated with Outposts can have an additional target type of a local gateway\.
+This is the only routing difference from non\-Outposts subnets\.

+You cannot associate a subnet with a route table if any of the following applies:
++ The route table contains an existing route that's more specific than the default local route\.
++ The target of the default local route has been replaced\.

-**Example 1: Implicit and Explicit Association**
+**Example 1: Implicit and Explicit Subnet Association**

 The following diagram shows the routing for a VPC with an internet gateway, a virtual private gateway, a public subnet, and a VPN\-only subnet\.
 The main route table has a route to the virtual private gateway\.
 A custom route table is explicitly associated with the public subnet\.
 The custom route table has a route to the internet \(`0.0.0.0/0`\) through the internet gateway\.